pingcap/docs-dm/en/migrate-data-using-dm.md

     >
     > The `{ansible deploy}` in `{ansible deploy}/conf/dm-master.toml` indicates the directory where DM-Ansible is deployed.
 It is the directory configured in the `deploy_dir` parameter.

-## Step 3: Configure the data replication task
+## Step 3: Configure the data migration task

-The following example assumes that you need to replicate all the `test_table` table data in the `test_db` database of both the upstream MySQL-1 and MySQL-2 instances, to the downstream `test_table` table in the `test_db` database of TiDB, in the full data plus incremental data mode.
+The following example assumes that you need to migrate all the `test_table` table data in the `test_db` database of both the upstream MySQL-1 and MySQL-2 instances, to the downstream `test_table` table in the `test_db` database of TiDB, in the full data plus incremental data mode.

 Copy the `{ansible deploy}/conf/task.yaml.example` file and edit it to generate the `task.yaml` task configuration file as below: